 We adore precious and semi-precious gemstones, as they are nature’s treasures.
+They come from various depths and locations all around the world and many have taken thousands of years to form.
 Each individual gemstone is unique with no identical match.
-They come from various depths and locations all around the world and many have taken thousands of years to form.
-These can be seen through the stones in forms of inclusions, that many might consider imperfections but which, in fact, tell us their mysteries.
+Therefore stones may slightly differ from those in our pictures.

 The amethyst belongs to the quartz group consisting of a violet or purple variety.
 Amethysts can be found for example Brazil and even in Finland.
 Amethysts are believed to represent hope and strength, which is why, throughout history, heads of state and clergy have used them as a sign of power.